Anomalies

 gpt-4o and gpt-4o-mini have totally different latency profiles (by 5-10×), as do different Anthropic and Gemini models.
 Computing one global baseline would hide real anomalies.
 Each model learns its own normal.

-Two signals tracked
+Three signals tracked

 | Signal | What it catches |